VasuBhakt/Streamify/backend/README.md

 # Streamify Backend

 A robust Node.js backend API for the Streamify video streaming platform.
-Built with Express, MongoDB, Cloudinary, and JWT authentication.
+Built with Express, MongoDB, Cloudinary, and JWT authentication, and hosted on Render.

 > **Note:** This is proprietary software and is not open source.
 All rights reserved.